GotAudio/AudioBookSlides/README.md

 #### GPT API Setup
 - To use the GPT API, you need to sign up for an API Key.
 Register and get your key [here](https://platform.openai.com).
-- Add your API key to the `default_config.yaml` file.
+- Save your API key in a file named `ABS_API_KEY.txt` in the application folder.
 - The cost is approximately $2 for a 12-hour audiobook.
 New sign-ups might receive $20 free credit.
 - Alternatively, use the free [LM-Studio Local GPT server](https://lmstudio.ai/).
 It's about 3 times slower (1 hour vs 20 minutes) and less accurate.
 The recommended model is [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF).
 - Note: Not all requests have been optimized for LM-Studio.
 Some results may be poor.
 (This was used in development but hasn't been fully verified with this installation.)